brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Hollow Kingdom** — Kira Jane Buxton

+Still not sure how i feel about this book.
+I think the idea of the book was better than the execution.

 **Gideon the Ninth** — Tamsyn Muir

 Queer space necromancers!
 Queer space necromancers!
 OMG.
 This book was utterly bizarre, and a hell of a lot of fun.
 I’m a fan of low-tech future space stories, where for the most part the book seems more like fantasy than sci-fi, so this book was a joy.
 Plus there was necromancy!
 Apparently there are going to be two more books in this series, which is a delightful thing to learn, because I want to stretch out and learn more about this strange universe.